sfortes/ai_playground/README.md

 # ai_playground
-coding ideas for open source re-use
+my coding ideas for open source re-use (feel free to use anything that fits for you)